Davekhay/StakingWeb/README.md

 # 🪙 StakingWeb

 **StakingWeb** is a decentralized staking dApp that allows users to stake ERC-20 tokens and earn rewards based on the duration of their stake.
-Built with Solidity using the Foundry framework, and paired with a lightweight web frontend in HTML, CSS, and JavaScript.
+Built with Solidity using the Foundry framework.

 ---